Elihu Bailey

-Elihu Bailey was a member of the Wisconsin State Assembly.
+Elihu Bailey (December 15, 1817 in Warren Township, Belmont County, Ohio – September 30, 1898 in Richland Center, Wisconsin) was an American politician.
+He was a member of the Wisconsin State Assembly.

 Biography

-Bailey was born on December 15, 1817 in Warren Township, Belmont County, Ohio.
+Bailey was born on December 15, 1817, in Warren Township, Belmont County, Ohio.
 In 1856, he settled in Marshall, Richland County, Wisconsin.
 He was a preacher of the Methodist Episcopal Church and a teacher.

 Political career

-Bailey was a Republican member of the Assembly during the 1861, 1871, 1877 and 1879 sessions.
-Additionally, Bailey was Chairman (similar to Mayor) of Marshall and a justice of the peace.
-In 1860, he was a candidate for Clerk of Richland County, Wisconsin.
+Bailey was a Republican member of the assembly during the 1861, 1871, 1877 and 1879 sessions.
+Additionally, Bailey was chairman (similar to mayor) of Marshall and a justice of the peace.
+In 1860, he was a candidate for vlerk of Richland County, Wisconsin.
 Previously, he had been a candidate for the Ohio General Assembly on multiple occasions as a member of the Liberty Party.